hitesh22rana/ghoulbond/README.md

         - Country.
         - Time Zone.
 - Target Geo-Location
-    - Gives Approx. Physical Location of The public IP-Address Provided.
+    - Gives Approx. Physical Location of the provided public IP-Address.
 - Internet Speed Test
     - Check's for the best Server for the Speed.
     - Check's Downloading Speed (Mbit/s).